v0id-strike/Voidborne-Archives/Obscure Codex/Arch-Setup.md

-Got it!
-Since you're already on CachyOS and have an empty Btrfs partition, we'll install Arch on it while keeping your existing system intact.

----

 ## **🛠 Steps to Install Arch on the Empty Btrfs Partition**
 ### **1️⃣ Prepare the Partition**
 First, check your partition table: